-- 9.1 Councillors should attend site visits organised by the Council where possible. - 9.2 Councillors should not request a site visit unless they feel it is strictly necessary because: - 9.2.1 particular site factors are significant in terms of the weight attached to them relative to other factors or the difficulty of their assessment in the absence of a site inspection; or - 9.2.2 there are significant policy or precedent implications and specific site factors need to be carefully addressed. - 9.3 Councillors should ensure that any information which they gain from the site visit is reported back to the Committee, so that all Councillors have the same information. - 9.4 Councillors must ensure that they treat the site visit only as an opportunity to seek information and to observe the site. - 9.5 Councillors may ask the officers at the site visit questions or seek clarification from them on matters which are relevant to the site inspection. - 9.6 Councillors must not hear representations from any other party, with the exception of the Ward Councillor(s) whose address must focus only on site factors and site issues.
-Where they are approached by the applicant or a third party, the Councillor should advise them that they should make representations in writing to the Council and direct them to or inform the officer present. - 9.7 Councillors must not express opinions or views to anyone. - 9.8 Councillors must not enter a site which is subject to a proposal other than as part of an official site visit, even in response to an invitation, as this may give the impression of bias unless:
+- 9.1 The Code of Conduct for Councillors and this Code of Good Practice apply to all aspects of the site visit, including the time spent on the Committee coach when travelling to and from the site. - 9.2 Councillors must ensure that they treat the site visit only as an opportunity to seek information and to observe the site. - 9.3 Councillors may ask the officers at the site visit questions or seek clarification from them on matters which are relevant to the site inspection. - 9.4 Councillors must not hear representations from any other party, with the exception of the Ward Councillor(s) whose address must focus only on site factors and site issues.
+Where they are approached by the applicant or a third party, the Councillor should advise them that they should make representations in writing to the Council and direct them to or inform the officer present. - 9.5 Councillors must not express opinions or views to anyone. - 9.6 Councillors must not enter a site which is subject to a proposal other than as part of an official site visit, even in response to an invitation, as this may give the impression of bias unless: - 9.6.1 they feel it is essential for them to visit the site other than through attending the official site visit, - 9.6.2 they have first spoken to Head of Service Sal Khan or the Planning Manager about their intention to do so and why (which will be recorded on the file); and - 9.6.3 they can comply with these good practice rules on site visits.